wolfy1339/osm-gtfs-quebec/README.md

-# osm-gtfs-laval
+# osm-gtfs-quebec

-A series of Python functions to visualize STL GTFS data and to convert to JOSM/OSM format for importing.It's a work in progress.
+A series of Python functions to visualize RTC GTFS data and to convert to JOSM/OSM format for importing.It's a work in progress.

 ## Requirements
-- Python requirements should be installed automatically by your IDE or use `pip install -r requirements.txt` to install manually
+- Python requirements should be installed automatically by your IDE or use `pip3 install -r requirements.txt` to install manually
 - You need to have GDAL installed on your system

 ## How to run